 HSBC lets you invest in a wide range of bonds with a minimum investment amount of HK$10,000++.

 ++Please note the minimum and incremental investment amount varies from bond to bond.
 Please consult us for more details.

 You can now trade bonds via HSBC Internet Banking.
 Our one-stop online platform offers bond IPO subscription and secondary market trading services.

 If you already have an HSBC Investment Services/Securities account, you can simply log on and execute your bond order with us.
 We also offer bond trading services through our branches and investment phonebanking service.
 To open an Investment Services/Securities account, simply visit www.hsbc.com.hk any time or visit any HSBC branch in Hong Kong.

 HSBC will repurchase the bonds purchased through us based on the prevailing market price under normal circumstances thus you may not hold the bonds until maturity.
 Customer's selling price may differ from the original buying price due to changes in market condition.
 You could lose part or all of your investment if you choose to sell the bonds prior to maturity.

 HSBC can offer you a loan at preferential rates of up to 70% the value of your bonds.
 Please consult us for details.

 All bonds purchased through HSBC are under our custody and nominee service.
-So just sit back and we'll ensure all interest earned is credited to your settlement account on the coupon payment date.
+So just sit back and we'll ensure all interest earned is credited to your settlement account once the payment is received from the relevant custodian on or after the coupon payment date.

 They refer to the ability of the bond issuer to repay the value and interest to bondholders.
 Moody's and Standard and Poor's are the best known international credit rating agencies.
 Ratings are assigned based on the bond issuer's financial strength and past record of debt repayment.
 In general, the higher the credit rating, the lower the risk of default and the interest offered.